 Whether or not Pope Francis is the last pope, the fact is that the last pope on the Malachy list seems to be warned against in the Holy Bible.
 Satan very well could have influenced the voting to add at least one extra pontiff between numbers 111 and 112 on the list.
 Many of us will be watching Pope Francis to see if he is the pontiff that the Bible seems to warn against.

-Since becoming pontiff, Francis has taken steps some Catholics have wondered about.
-One Cardinal hinted that Francis could be an antipope, while one critical of Francis' policies was demoted.
+Since becoming pontiff, Francis has taken steps some Roman Catholics have wondered about.
+One Cardinal hinted that Francis could be an antipope, while one critical of Francis' policies was demoted and another forced out.

 The ecumenical, inter-faith, and economic agenda of Pope Francis is consistent with being an antipope.
 But he, still, does not have to be the last one, though if he is counted, he is #112 on Malachy's list.

-But since Emeritus Pope Benedict XVI is still alive, then perhaps Francis should not be counted in that list.
+But since Pope Benedict XVI was alive when Francis was voted in, then perhaps Francis should not be counted in that list.

 Those interested in more information, may want the type of details in the following: